Speed limits in the United States by jurisdiction: South Carolina

 Interstate speed limits in South Carolina are posted at 70 mph.
 Interstates passing through "Urban" areas are dropped to 60 mph.
 The urban area assignment of 60 mph usually includes the metropolitan area and the actual inner city area.
 The only exceptions to the rule are I-385 in Greenville, I-85 in Spartanburg, the SC 31 freeway around Myrtle Beach and I-95 around Florence.
 I-385 has a 55 mph speed limit at its terminus within the Greenville area.
 SC 31 is posted at 65 mph even though it is in the greater Myrtle Beach area.
 SC 31 was originally posted at 60 mph when it was built in 2004.
-I-95 even as a 6 lane semi-urban built freeway, maintains a 70 mph speed limit through the Florence area (as of June 2013, from just south of exit 160 to just south of exit 164, the speed limit has been reduced to 60 mph, a textbook speed trap).
+I-95 even as a 6 lane semi-urban built freeway generally maintains a 70 mph speed limit through the Florence area, except between exits 160 and 164 where the speed limit is 60 mph.
 It is 6 lanes from SC 327 to I-20.

 Four-lane arterials by default are posted at 60 mph.
 Four-lane bypasses at 60 mph can be found in Marion and Sumter, but others remain at 55 mph.
 It is not uncommon that 55 mph can be expected in more built-up areas prior to municipalities and/or if the engineering on the highway is below standards.
-However, U.S. Route 123 has a divided segment where the speed limit is 65 mph.
+However, U.S. Route 123 has a divided expressway segment where the speed limit is 65 mph.

 Two-lane roads are 55 mph by default.
 However, a handful of counties maintained as either state secondary roads or county roads are posted at 45 mph.